strogo/goal/manual/run/index.md

 This will produce "./bin/app.exe" binary when on Windows and "./bin/app" otherwise.

 ### Builtin commands
-Apart from the kinds of commands described above, there is a list of `sunplate run` builtin commands, they are:
+Apart from the kinds of commands described above, there is a list of `goal run` builtin commands, they are:

 * `/start` - start some commands asynchronously
 * `/run` - start some commands and wait them to complete